tonyhaunschmidt/GA-PROJECT-3-/README.md

 ## CONCLUSION AND KEY LEARNING

-There was a lot to get our head around with this introduction to creating our own backend.
-There was the general concept of the MERN stack and how each of these interacted with each other as well as understanding individual elements like JSON web tokens, authentication, what controllers are and how they interact with the models and database and building the routes so clients can make requests to our API.
+There was a lot to get our head around with this introduction to creating our own back-end.
+There was the general concept of the MERN stack and how each of these interacted with each other as well as understanding individual elements like JSON Web Tokens, authentication, what controllers are and how they interact with the models and database and building the routes so clients can make requests to our API.

 This project really emphasised to me the importance of documentation and gave me a lot of opportunity to practise finding the information I needed and the confidence to implement my findings in my own code.